How do I create a plain text email?

 Creating plain text emails

-When setting up regular campaigns or workflow emails, you'll be prompted to "choose a starting point" to create your email.
+When setting up regular campaigns or journey emails, you'll be prompted to "choose a starting point" to create your email.
 In the left sidebar, choose Plain text, then copy-and-paste or type your content into the text area as shown here:

 On your right, next to the text area, is a list of quick link tags you can use:

 - [unsubscribe] *must be included

 When the email is sent, the tags are replaced with personalized URLs for subscribers to do things like forward the email to a friend, share it with people online, or unsubscribe if they want to.

 All you need to do is write some copy that explains what the link is for, then add the tag.
 For example:

 After the email is sent, the tag will be converted to look something like this:

 Would your friends like this email?
 Why not forward it to them: http://abcwidgets.forwardtomyfriend.com/j-ilglkk-l-u